huBioinfo/CytoTalk/README.md

 ## Run CytoTalk

-Copy the input file-added “/CytoTalk/” folder to your working directory and execute the following two steps:
+Copy the **input file-added “/CytoTalk/”** folder to your working directory and execute the following script:

 ```Bash
 bash InferSignalingNetwork.sh